diab-ma/linkedlens/README.md

 **Is this free?**

 The extension itself is free.
 Google Gemini's free tier is free (with limits).
-OpenRouter you have to pay for.
+OpenRouter you may have to pay for.

 **Does this work on other sites?**